CommitteeOfZero/committeeofzero.github.io/README.md

 # committeeofzero.github.io

-The website of Committe of Zero over at [sonome.dareno.me](https://sonome.dareno.me).
+The website of Committee of Zero over at [sonome.dareno.me](https://sonome.dareno.me).

 Built with [Jekyll](https://jekyllrb.com/).